Nathan Phillips (politician): Municipal politics

+amalgamation of all the suburbs that comprised Metropolitan Toronto into the City of Toronto.
+Nathan Phillips is best remembered as the driving force behind the construction of Toronto's New City Hall and the selection of a striking avant-garde design by Finnish architect Viljo Revell.
+Phillips served five terms as mayor before being defeated in the 1962 Toronto municipal election by Donald Dean Summerville.
+After Summerville died in office, succumbing to a heart attack during a charity hockey game in November 1963, Phillips was asked to run for mayor in the 1964 election, which he declined because, "I don't want to become controversial again."

 Nathan Phillips Square

 On 10 October 1961, while still the sitting mayor, Toronto City Council named the future civic square at New City Hall Nathan Phillips Square in his honour.
 Before a crowd of 500, on his 69th birthday, he broke the ceremonial first sod and hit a button that detonated some explosives to signal the start of construction on the new square and City Hall.
 When mayor Phil Givens opened the square's skating rink on 29 November 1964, Phillips was there at the ceremony and practicing his photography hobby as well.

-In November 2005, a proposal by a city councillor to sell the naming rights to Nathan Phillips Square unleashed a storm of opposition from many Torontonians, including Phillips's grandchildren.
+In November 2005, a proposal by a city councillor to sell the naming rights to Nathan Phillips Square unleashed opposition from many Torontonians, including Phillips's grandchildren.
 The proposal was withdrawn.